JuliaGeometry/MeshIntegrals.jl/docs/src/examples/darts.md

 # Darts (Draft)

 Steps
-- Comstruct a set of geometries representimg a dartboard with individual sector scores
+- Construct a set of geometries representing a dartboard with individual sector scores
 - Develop a model of the dart trajectory with probability density distribution
 - Use integration over each geometry to determine the probabilities of particular outcomes
 - Calculate expected value for the throw, repeat for other distributions to compare strategies

+Note: can use `@setup darts` block to hide some implementation code

 ```@example darts
+# using Distributions
 using Meshes
 using MeshIntegrals
 using Unitful